Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Central air conditioners work via an outdoor unit exposed to your local climate that features a condenser and compressor that cools outdoor temperatures and sends the outside air through ducts and vents to an indoor unit in the home.
 This design allows for many benefits of using a central AC.

 Though tougher and pricier to install than a window air conditioner or a portable air conditioner, central units are extremely easy to use.
+They’re also more efficient because they evenly cool an entire apartment or home, ensuring a consistent temperature throughout the summer months.
 This is thanks to modern thermostats that integrate with smartphones and smart assistants, allowing you to alter cooling schedules on the fly.
 As a matter of fact, when central air systems are running smoothly, you will never have to interact with any component other than the thermostat controls.

 Central AC units have a long way since the halcyon days of the 1960s and 1970s.
 Modern units boast all kinds of modern features that go way beyond smart device integration.
 For instance, many new central air conditioning systems boast multi-zone cooling.
 What does this mean?
 It means you can set different temperatures for different rooms.
 This helps save on energy bills, as you can simply turn off the AC to rooms that are barely used.
 Some newer models also eschew ducts entirely.